On Arrival: Without A Map

 I often find it interesting how I arrive at places.
 It's rarely where I expected to end up.
 But more often than not, it's where I was already headed, long before I knew how to say so.

-Not headed toward some final destination.
-Not transformation back to a before-picture that doesn't exist anymore.
-What I learned was to live with what isβnot as resignation, but as the actual ground.
-The work isn't reaching somewhere else.
-It's learning to inhabit where you already are.
+Not headed toward final destination, not transformation back to a before-picture that doesn't exist anymore.
+To live with what is, not as resignation, but as the actual ground.

-β Related: Layer One: Start Where You Are
+→ Related: Layer One: Start Where You Are

-β Also: The Paradox of Necessary Grief
+→ Also: The Paradox of Necessary Grief

 Member discussion